 - Stamps, envelopes, stationary, gifts, decorations, etc.

-- Annual chapter leadership conference registration costs for additional members of the chapter (beyond the two that are complimentary).
+- Annual chapter leadership conference registration costs for additional members of the chapter (beyond the complimentary registration).

-- A financial evaluation and statement is due to the alumni activities office by August 31 of each year.
-(See the sample report Page 42) Assuming all transactions have taken place from the chapter banking account, bank or credit union statements are acceptable.
+- A financial evaluation and statement is due to the Alumni Relations office by January 31 of each year.

-- Funds accumulated for a chapter replenishment grant will be housed in a BYU financial services account at BYU.
-This account is tracked by the alumni staff.
+Funds accumulated for chapter replenishment grants will be housed in an account at BYU.
+This account is managed by Alumni Relations.

 - To deposit money in your chapter’s replenishment grant fund:

 - Make all checks payable to BYU and add the chapter’s name in the memo line

 - Clearly distinguish individual donations from funds generated by event proceeds